kevinlanzon/clothes-store/README.md

 --------
 - Refactor the voucher discount into a single method
 - A seperate view for the shopping cart
+- Clear the discount form after a voucher code has been applied
 - Improve styling